aotimme/gocsv/README.md

 ### xlsx

-Convert sheets of a XLSX file to CSV and save the CSVs in a new directory.
-See the `--sheet` and  `--dirname` options learn about the defaults, or to control which sheets are converted and where they are saved.
+Convert sheets of a XLSX file to CSVs, saving the CSVs to a directory.
+See the `--sheet` and  `--dirname` options learn about the defaults, or to control which sheets are converted and what the directory will be named.

 Usage: